 Below is a list of companies that have successfully implemented Go in their projects.

 Go will definitely do the trick if you’re planning to develop the underlying services for your app.
 More than that, Go is good for scalable high-performance apps.
 Below, we list some apps and services that are enjoying the benefits of Go to the max.

 As the creator of Go, Google is using this language to provide cloud infrastructure: it offers top performance and scalability to the Google Cloud Platform.
 But there are even more well-known cloud businesses out there using Go for the same reasons: Dropbox, Terraform, Kubernetes, and Docker.

 YouTube, SoundCloud, and Netflix chose Go to fight with high loads on their sites.
 SoundCloud uses this language for deploying some internal services within their complex projects.

 Back in 2012, the BBC (yep, it was a surprise to us too) started using Go for backend development and some of the elements of their internal analytics services.

 The taxi giant Uber was looking to improve map processing speeds as people loaded geofence lookups, sending literally thousands of queries per second.
 Go helped Uber significantly reduce the timing of providing services to users, which was much appreciated by users.

 Aside from the services and products, Go provides good tooling for mobile app development.
 This is why we’ll soon see even more examples of Go in mobile apps and probably in some other industries as well.

 Although Go is still a relatively young programming language, it has gained popularity among real business monsters like Google, Netflix, Uber, and others who use Go to scale their products and achieve high performance.
-Go is quickly changing for the best, providing more and more tools for app developers and remarkably decreasing the time and costs of app development and support.
+Go is quickly changing for the best, providing more and more tools for mobile and web development and remarkably decreasing the time and costs of app development and support.